Catastrophe (drama)

 Among critics, it has long been debated whether the catastrophe should always end happily, and favorably on the side of virtue, or not; i.e. whether virtue is always to be rewarded, and vice punished, in the catastrophe.
 Aristotle, for example, preferred a shocking catastrophe, rather than a happy one; in that regard, the moving of terror and pity, which is the aim of tragedy, is better affected by the former than the latter.

-René Le Bossu, a 17th-century French critic, divides the catastrophe, at least with regards to epics, into the unravelling, or denouement, and the finishing, or achievement; the latter of which he makes the result of the former, and to consist in the hero's passage out of a state of trouble and agitation, to rest and quiet.
+René Le Bossu, a 17th-century French critic, divides the catastrophe, at least with regard to epics, into the unravelling, or denouement, and the finishing, or achievement; the latter of which he makes the result of the former, and to consist in the hero's passage out of a state of trouble and agitation, to rest and quiet.
 This period is but a point, without extent or duration; in which it differs from the former, which comprehends everything after the plot is laid.
 He adds, that there are several unravellings in a piece, each interconnected.
 The finishing is the end of the last unravelling.

 In the twentieth century, J. R. R. Tolkien distinguished between what he called the catastrophe and the eucatastrophe.
 The eucatastrophe is a classical catastrophe with an unexpected positive outcome for the protagonist.
 This term was coined to distance itself from the vernacular use of the word 'catastrophe' to signify disaster (which gave the term negative connotations in everyday usage).